Calvin-CS/SkelScratch/README.md

 Next, go into the unzipped folder.
 Open the  folder inside, and then double-click on setup.

-A window will come up saying "windows protected your PC". ***Don't click on "OK"*** Click "more info", then click "run anyway".
+A window will come up saying "windows protected your PC". ***Don't click on "OK".*** Click "more info", then click "run anyway".

 A box will come up saying "Application Install - Security Warning".
 Click "Install".